Kyiv Metro: Metro tunnels flooding in 2023

-8 December 2023, ten years after the controversial construction of metro to Teremky was finished, Kyiv City Council informed that the tunnel of the second line between Lybidska and Demiivska stations has been depressurized and the rails are flooded.
+On 8 December 2023, ten years after the controversial construction of metro to Teremky was finished, Kyiv City Council informed that the tunnel of the second line between Lybidska and Demiivska stations has been depressurized and the rails are flooded.
 Because of this accident the rest of the line which led to Teremky had to be closed, it caused serious transportation problems since that metro line was the main mode of transport in that part of the city.

 The next day after the announcement similar problems have been discovered on the other end of the line at the Pochaina station which was built in 1980.

 On 9 December, Prime Minister of Ukraine Denys Shmyhal gathered an emergency meeting of the State Commission on Emergency Situations regarding the accident.
 Police initiated searches of the engineering organisation responsible for the tunnels, administration of Kyiv Metro and Kyiv City Council, obtaining the construction documents for the investigation of the negligence case.

 On 13 December, the so-called 'shuttle traffic' began to operate, so the second line was split in two separate parts with a tunnel reconstruction site between them, buses had been launched to replace the full line.

 On 17 December, the buildings of an abandoned Demiivskyi market which was located at the top of the damaged tunnel began to subside.

 On 18 December, the administration of Kyiv Metro announced that the repair works between Tarasa Shevchenka and Pochaina stations will start in the summer of 2024 but they won't need the train movement to be stopped.
 The same day Kyivpastrans announced compensation for e-tickets spent on transfer between 'shuttle traffic'.